-LIGHTING SYSTEMS
+NAVIGATION LIGHTING SYSTEMS

 Strobe, Position and Navigation lights: One red LED (left) and one green LED (right) position light/strobe combination unit is installed on each wing tip (AVEO Engineering Powerburst LED units).
-The nav/pos light switch must be on for the strobes to operate.
+The Nav/Pos light switch must be on for the strobes to operate.
 The high intensity strobe lights enhances anti-collision protection, however, they should be turned off when taxiing in the vicinity of other aircraft, or during flight through cloud, fog or haze.

 One EPL combination light/strobe LED unit is mounted on the tail and is controlled by the navigation/position switch.
-A Kuntzleman LED Red Aircraft Beacon is mounted to the top of the aircraft fuselage.
-Landing and Recognition lights are BajaDesign S2 Pro (Spot) LED lights with a Bussmann 232 electronic blinker that enables the lights to flash.
+A Kuntzleman LED Red Aircraft Beacon is mounted to the top of the fuselage with a SuperBright MSTRB-360-R stobe on the bottom fuselage.
+Landing and Recognition lights are BajaDesign S2 Pro (Combo) LED lights with a SuperBright LED electronic blinker (LF1-S-FLAT) that enables the lights to flash.